RAHULKRISHNAKR/Whytebox_mini/app/public/assets/images/explanations/README.md

 ## Generation

-These samples were generated using the script at:
+These samples can be generated in two ways:

+1. For pre-built examples: Using the Python script at:
-`app/scripts/generate_explanation_samples.js`

-You can regenerate these samples if needed by running:
+   `app/scripts/xai.py`

+2. For user-uploaded images: Through the web interface by uploading an image and clicking "Generate Visualization"

+User-uploaded images are processed by a Node.js API server that calls the Python script to generate the explanations.
+All explanations are stored in this directory for consistent access.